-This employee was selected for redundancy when in fact this was just a way of getting rid of her.
+This employee was selected for redundancy when in fact it was just a way of getting rid of her.
 She also found out that she had been getting paid less than an equivalent male colleague, hence the equal pay claim.

 GROUNDS OF COMPLAINT

 1. The Claimant was formerly the Head of the Defendant’s VAT department (the department).

 2. The Defendant is an enterprise cost management company.
 The Defendant’s website indicates that their commercial offering is to improve business performance in the following areas tax, research and development, employers’ charges, working capital and purchasing performance.

 3. The Claimant was employed as Director & Head of the VAT Department on [Date].
 Initially, the Claimant’s salary was [Salary] p/a.
 The Claimant also benefited from a [Amount] car allowance.